- Things to do in advance

 If you do want to get involved in different things or if you are feeling lonely, please let someone in our program know.
 The “Math in Moscow” program wants to make sure you enjoy your time in Moscow, academically and socially and we are here to help.5.
 Classes.

 Russian teaching tradition tries to develop active participation of students.
 And our classes are active dialogs between the students and the professor.
 The more active you will be, the more you will get.
 Be ready that some problems may be very difficult.

 Every math class runs three hours once a week: usually an hour and a half of lectures and an hour and a half of exercises after a 15 minute break.
 It might be hard in the beginning.
 We hope you will enjoy the pleasure of the brainstorming and a deep interactive study.6.
 Textbooks.

 Most of our courses are original ones.
 During your study you will get handouts for the courses you take.
 We have published lecture notes of the most popular courses and you can buy them in our bookstore (about $5 for each book).
-In our library you can find textbooks in English for several MiM courses, please check its online catalog.
 We advise you to take to the trip no more than one or two of your favorite math books to be able to refresh what you need.

 Prerequisites.
 The prerequisites essential to almost all our courses are one semester of Real Analysis and Linear Algebra.
 We recommend you the following Linear Algebra textbooks: S.Axler, “Linear Algebra Done Right” and S.Friedberg, A.Insel, L.Spence, “Linear Algebra” (very thorough).
 Also it might be sensible to consider taking your favorite textbook on Analysis.
 We recommend S.Abbott, “Understanding Analysis”.